reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 Conferences such as PyData, PyCon and others are primarily organized by volunteers.
 If they were orgaized by a commercial organization, the registration prices would be exhorbitant and inaccessible to the majority of attendees.

-Personally, I think that offering mentoring services by the data science community is unsustainable.
+Personally, I think that offering mentoring services by the data science community would be unsustainable.

 ### Get Involved in the Community / Volunteer
 People can interact with experienced people by becoming more involved in the data science communities: